Beecroft, New South Wales: Beecroft Cheltenham History Group

 The BCHG was founded in 1987 by local history enthusiasts to record the history of Beecroft and Cheltenham and to collect and preserve photos and other historical information relative to the area.
 Since 2005 the BCHG has been part of the Beecroft Cheltenham Civic Trust.
 In 1995 a book covering the history of Beecroft and Cheltenham up to 1914 was published.
 In 2004 a book on walks around the district was published.
 In 2005 a book about the Beecroft Children’s Library was published.

-21st century

-In September 2017, Woolworths in Beecroft became the first major supermarket in New South Wales to be free of plastic bags, a move supported by the local "Bag Free Beecroft" campaign.